tzhouhc/virt-counter.nvim/README.md

   count_newlines = false,
   -- additional spaces to put before the virtual text. spacing = 0,
+  -- Configuration for creation a 'pill/button' like virtual text.
+  --   left: the left edge string for the button
+  --   right: the right edge string for the button
+  --   edge_highlight_group: the highlight group for the edges of the button.
+  --       if not provided, creates a simple reversed hl group using the main --       highlight_group.
+(For best effects, this should be one with colored --       bg and dark fg.) button = nil,
-  -- Custom format function for the count, receives the number of lines and chars -- as two integers params, and expects a string (or nil) in return. format = function(lines, chars)
+  -- Custom format function for the count, receives the number of lines, words -- and chars as 3 integers params, and expects a string (or nil) in return. format = function(lines, words, chars)
-    return string.format("%d lines, %d characters", lines, chars) end,
+    return string.format("%d lines, %d words, %d chars", lines, words, chars) end,
 }
 ```